blueberry-bytes/ActuallyUnbreakingForge/README.md

 # ActuallyUnbreakingForge
  a forge mod that adds a mixin that makes the unbreaking enchantment actually make the tool unbreakable.

- this mod won't be developed as i'm not interested in making this mod anymore.
+ Woo-Cash: I'll try updating this mod to 1.18.2.